visserle/AnkiOps/README.md

 **Anki ↔ Markdown, with bidirectional sync and LLM integration**

 Editing flashcards in Anki's UI is tedious. **AnkiOps** is a bidirectional Anki-Markdown bridge.
 Each deck becomes a Markdown file you can edit in your favourite text editor, version with Git, and enhance with LLMs.
-Changes sync both ways.
+AnkiOps handles syncing, note type management, media, and more, so you can focus on your content.

 ## Features